Welcome Back

 When you’re ready to take the plunge, draft a summary business plan.
 Start by answering four key questions: Where will you set up or expand your facilities?
-Whom will you need on your team?
+Who will you need on your team?
 When will you begin implementation, open, and start evaluating your key performance indicators?
 How will you find new patients and market your practice to them?

 Find new or expanded office space near your patients and consider medical clusters near hospitals to take advantage of potential synergies.
 To avoid build-out costs, choose existing clinical space, perhaps a suite vacated by a retiring physician.